hui-fu/hui-fu.github.io/index.md

 Economics and Finance*, among others.

-I lead the Technology Finance Research Team at the School of Business, and I am a co-founder and co-organizer of the **Great Lake Finance Forum** (co-founded with Prof. Tong Yu, University of Cincinnati), an annual conference connecting academia and the investment community in the Taihu Lake region.
+I lead the Technology Finance Research Team at the School of Business, and I am a co-founder and co-organizer—alongside Prof. Tong Yu from the University of Cincinnati—of the **Great Lake Finance Forum**, an annual conference connecting academia and the investment community in China's Yangtze River Delta (Taihu Lake region).

 ## Research Interests